Battery Laws & Defense

 Information on the crime of battery is found at California penal code section 242 and 243(d).
 PC 243(d) is battery causing serious bodily injury.

-To prove that the defendant is guilty of battery, the prosecutor must prove that the defendant:
+To prove that the defendant is guilty of misdemeanor battery (PC 242), the prosecutor must prove that the defendant:

-- Touched another person in a harmful or offensive manner, and on purpose, and
+- Purposefully touched another person in a harmful or offensive manner, and

-- The touching caused bodily injury as a result of the force used, or the touching was highly offensive, and
+- The touching caused bodily injury, or the touching was highly offensive, and

 - The defendant did not act in self-defense, in defense of another person, or with the consent of the person touched